loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 ## 2. What you need for this solution to work

-You need an API key for ProCampaign that must be set up to **allow writing of the data fields that you want to transfer**.
+You need an API key for ProCampaign that must be set up to **allow the data transfer**.
 Your ProCampaign admin will be able to help you.

 ## 3. Set Variables in the LoyJoy Process Flow